Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: PMNFR3 - Category: Composition - Use other Pattern Modules to Build a Pattern Module

-A module **MAY** contain and be built using other AVM Pattern Modules
+A Pattern Module **MAY** contain and be built using other AVM Pattern Modules.
+A Pattern Module **MUST NOT** contain references to non-AVM modules.

 <br>